You won’t believe just how beautiful a flocked Christmas tree looks when it’s decorated with natural and gold ornaments!

 Here’s the final look of this beauty!!
 She was topped off with a rattan star that I’ve had for years…I honestly don’t even know where I originally found it (maybe Walmart??).

 Wishing you and yours a Wonderful Christmas Season and a Happy New Year!
 Thanks for being a part of the Cottage on Bunker Hill community!
-I appreciate each and every one of you that takes the time to scroll my ideas.
+I appreciate every one of you who takes the time to scroll through my ideas.

 xoxo, Jennifer